- What is "SoilGrids"?

 The SoilGrids products are since 2016 registered under the Open Data Commons Open Database License (ODbL) (publicly accessible environmental data; see also the general ISRIC software and data policy) and is being offered in support of the Global Soil Partnership initiative and other public global soil data projects (for a review of global soil mapping initiatives and data sets see: Grunwald et al. 2011 and/or Omuto et al. 2013).
 The SoilGrids objective is: "global soil data anywhere, anytime, for everyone".

 SoilGrids is an Open Soil Data project, hence access to the data should not be a problem.
-You can access, download and import SoilGrids predictions via the SoilGrids webmapping platform, via the ISRIC Soil Data Hub, via FTP, via the REST interface.SoilGrids can also be accessed via a mobile phone App called "SoilInfo App".
+You can access, download and import SoilGrids predictions via the SoilGrids webmapping platform, via the ISRIC Soil Data Hub, via WebDAV, via the REST interface.SoilGrids can also be accessed via a mobile phone App called "SoilInfo App".

 SoilInfo App: a mobile phone / web App for querying soil point and gridded products.